portofportlandgis/open-data/README.md

 # Port of Portland GIS Open Data

-Port of Portland GIS data is updated on a weekly basis (every Monday at 11:59pm).
+Port of Portland GIS data is updated on a weekly basis (every Monday at 5:00am PST).
 Metadata for each dataset is provided below.

 If you're restricted to ArcGIS and need a Shapefile you can use the __JSON to Features__ tool in the Conversion Toolbox.
 If you don't know what a Shapefile is... probably best to turn the other way and run.